 How often should you hold appraisals?

-How many times depends on how often your employees want feedback and whether you have the resources to deliver it.
+The ideal frequency depends on how often your employees want feedback and whether you have the resources to deliver it.
 But you should aim for at least twice a year.

-Because they’re great for business.
+Because appraisals are great for business.

 Research from HR software provider Breathe found that 75% of employees consider personal development important and 72% of employers feel the appraisal process is valuable.